Olympus E-PL5 vs Sony NEX-5R

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-PL5 and the NEX-5R are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 However, optional viewfinders – the VF-3 for the E-PL5 and the FDA-EV1S for the NEX-5R – are available as accessories.
 The adjacent table lists some of the other core features of the Olympus E-PL5 and Sony NEX-5R along with similar information for a selection of comparators.

 One feature that differentiates the E-PL5 and the NEX-5R is in-body image stabilization (IBIS).
-The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-5R has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-5R offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The E-PL5 writes its imaging data to SDXC cards, while the NEX-5R uses SDXC or Memory Stick PRO Duo cards.
 The E-PL5 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the NEX-5R cannot take advantage of Ultra High Speed SD cards.